MattMiles95/PP1_Limitless/README.md

 The purpose of the homepage is to grab the user's attention, convey the general purpose of the website (the user should identify that Limitless is a fitness brand), and build the user's intrigue as to what Limitless has to offer.
 This is done with a visually engaging hero image of an athlete using battle ropes, with the heading and sub-heading displayed prominently around the focal point of the hero image.
 There is very little clutter at the top of the homepage, as this is the first thing the user sees.
 There is only the header (nav section), hero image and page headings.
 The heading is simply the brand name - "Limitless".
 The sub-heading is a call to action - "Go Further".
 This sub-heading doubles as a button that, when clicked, takes the user to the Go Further page, where they can submit their details and sign up for a consultation.

-Scrolling down the homepage reveals four sections - Strength, Endurance, Diet and Recovery.
+Scrolling down the homepage reveals four sections - Strength, Endurance, Nutrition and Recovery.
 Each section offers an insight into what a full Limitless Programme contains.

 ### Events Page
 ![Events Page Screenshot](/assets/readme-images/features-events.webp)